This is an important issue and we’re committed to increasing the number of senior female scientists at the Institute

 - Since 2014, we have offered two Women in Science Support Grants per year of up to $10,000 which staff can use towards a Research Assistant while on maternity leave and/or support while they travel for a conference.
 These grants, which will be expanded in 2018 to post-doctoral scientists who are primary carers on leave, are assisting people like Dr Kate Weeks.

-- In 2016, we introduced the Alice Baker and Eleanor Shaw Gender Equity Fellowship (to be awarded annually) to assist the advancement of women in science.
+- In 2016, we introduced the Alice Baker and Eleanor Shaw Gender Equity Fellowship (awarded annually) to assist the advancement of women in science.
 This fellowship is up to $150,000pa over two years and covers salary, research costs and work-related travel.
-Dr Bianca Bernardo is our inaugural recipient.

 - We recognise female talent.
 By the end of 2017, three of the Institute’s five key research areas are led by senior female researchers, and half of our senior scientific management are women.